ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Pip Bridgerson.md

 Troll that is the bridge keeper between Farrowilt and Achtneil.
 We retrieved the keystone for him from Millstone Farms.
+He told us to say high to his brother